-Cryptocurrency Firms Launch DC Lobbying Group Called Blockchain Association
+Cryptocurrency Firms Launch D.C.
+Lobbying Group Called Blockchain Association

 Coinbase, the largest U.S.-based cryptocurrency exchange, is a member of the lobbying group, which is called the Blockchain Association, Politico reported.

-Circle, a provider of blockchain-based payment services, Protocol Labs, an internet technology company, and the Digital Currency Group are also among the first members of the lobbying arm.
+Circle, a provider of blockchain-based payment services; Protocol Labs, an internet technology company; and the Digital Currency Group are also among the first members of the lobbying arm.

 The Blockchain Association will formally announce itself later this week in Washington and will lobby lawmakers about expanding the virtual currency industry.
 So far the Blockchain Association’s initial hires include: